 Communities rely on county leadership to improve and protect water resources.
 Here you can find key resources developed by WI Land+Water and statewide partners to help counties integrate groundwater into county planning.

 Looking to figure out the approximate 5 year zone of contribution for a public well?
-Whether to include as a "critical area" in your 9 Key Element Plan or to help assess land use practices that might rehabilitate a well, visit the DNR's Surface Water Data Viewer.
+Whether to include as a "critical area" in your 9 Key Element Plan or to help assess land use practices that might rehabilitate a well, visit the Wisconsin Department of Natural Resources' (DNR) Surface Water Data Viewer.

 - Launch the Viewer

 - Click on Show Layers and scroll down to check the box for Permits and Determinations